 - Ninja Ultima Blender comes with 1,500 watts power (they claim it can produce 2.2 HP speed on peak level)

-- While other regular blenders in the market only provide in average 300-700 watts.
+- While other regular blenders in the market only provide in average 300-700 watt motor.

 With both using either Ninja or Vitamix blender, you definitely can produce a smooth texture for green smoothies.
 But Vitamix makes it faster.

 To prove this, I made a quick simple test by putting kiwi, baby spinach, apple, celery and pineapple for making a green smoothies into both Vitamix and Ninja blenders.
 To be fair I set the blenders to 30 seconds long for both of blenders.

 This quick test showed on how these machines blend a high fibers veggies (celery) and a kiwi with its seeds in a short time which made them can be categorized as good blenders for smoothies.

 The result was pretty amazing as we never had any doubt that both blenders with such high power can produce a smooth green smoothies.
 But Vitamix blended the ingredients into smaller cell pieces with smoother texture than Ninja.